Safari Diary

 March 30, 2021

-If you are wondering what camera gear to pack for your safari experience, look no further!
+If you are wondering Best Camera for Safari is to pack for your safari experience in Africa, look no further!
 Here is the comprehensive list of all the camera equipment and accessories you will need for your safari.

-This photography gear list is brought to you by our resident photographer Giulia Cimarosti, safari specialist at Shadows of Africa and professional photographer.
-Guilia also leads groups on our special photographic safaris in Tanzania.
+This photography gear list is brought to you by our resident photographer Giulia Cimarosti, safari specialist at Shadows Of Africa and professional photographer.
+Guilia also leads groups on our Best Camera For Safari in Tanzania.

 Mobile Photography on Safari